Fresh-Diversion/DFL/README.md

 cd ~/DeepFaceLab_NVIDIA_Linux/scripts

 run the scripts in this order
 Set up
 This will create/clear the workspace folder - only use this at the beginning of the process.

 ./1_clear_workspace.sh

+Move the data_src.mp4 and data_dst.mp4 files into the workspace folder

 the folder should look like this:
 ```bash
 |-- workspace
 |   |-- data_dst